Salary discussion with the boss: no walk

-Better: ask the boss for a discussion about your advancement and perspectives in the Company: "I would like to talk to you about my development."
-If you show from the beginning that you want to make more money for more, the boss is equally mellow.
-If you can prove with records that you've done a lot already, that's good too.
+Better: ask the boss for a discussion about your further development and prospects in the company: "I would like to talk to you about my development."
+If you show from the start that you want to afford more for more money, the boss is tuned immediately milder.
+If you can prove with records that you have already achieved a lot, that is also good.

 It is best to start with a suggestive question in the conversation, such as: "Do you agree with me that my work is therefore very important for the company?"
 If your boss now agrees with you, then later he can badly meet your demand by devaluing your performance.

 Specific demands for more salary: Not at any price

 Then formulate your claim as concrete as possible.
 Name a clear number.
 Example: "Due to my efforts in the past months, I hold a raise by X? reasonable.
 "Provide a plausible justification for this sum at this time.
 Choose the amount so you have some room left.
 And caution: Never give a margin - then you always have to negotiate at the bottom.